Our Team

 Diblin

-Molly has over a decade of vocal experience and has performed in major works such as Carmina Burana, Beethoven’s Ninth Symphony, and Mozart’s Coronation Mass—with appearances at venues including Carnegie Hall and the Dr. Phillips Center.
+Molly Diblin has over a decade of vocal experience and has performed in major works such as Carmina Burana, Beethoven’s Ninth Symphony, and Mozart’s Coronation Mass—with appearances at venues including Carnegie Hall and the Dr. Phillips Center.
 She studied music at Rollins College, Santa Fe College, and the University of Florida, and has trained extensively in the Trish McCaffrey vocal technique.
 Molly currently teaches at LyriCo Conservatory, bringing four years of experience teaching voice and piano to students of all ages and levels.

 Christopher Lavoie